• Where We Work

 Lutheran World Relief's installed women-managed water system facilities in five barangays (villages), giving potable water access to 734 households.
 The project built the capacity of women’s organizations to successfully manage the water systems and advocate with the government for improved water management.
 The project leveraged public funds from Gingoog City and concerned barangays to provide technical assistance and financial investments to the water systems.

 Founded in 1960, IMA World Health is a leading public health organization that delivers solutions to health-related problems across the developing world.
-We work with local partners and governments to strengthen existing health systems, prevent and treat diseases, improve maternal and child health, promote nutrition and WASH, respond to sexual and gender-based violence, and contribute to global health security.
+We work with local partners and governments to strengthen existing health systems, prevent and treat diseases, improve maternal and child health, promote nutrition and WASH, respond to sexual and violence against women and girls, and contribute to global health security.

 IMA World Health leads global health programming at Corus International, an organization that unites an array of world-class nonprofits and businesses, each with specialized expertise.
 Our reach and capabilities are amplified by the other global leaders in our Corus International family, including Lutheran World Relief, CGA Technologies and Ground Up Investing.
 Together, we bring the multi-dimensional, holistic needed to truly achieve lasting change.